Creating a bootable USB stick

 • The USB stick can be used for motherboard BIOS flash, as not all computers has a floppy drive or can find BIOS flashing tools compatible with ex.
 Vista

-The later option requires that one can create an USB stick that can boot into DOS to run the AwdFlash.exe utility.
+To flash the motherboard BIOS, then one is usually required to boot into DOS to run the AwdFlash.exe utility.
 The HP USB Disk Storage Format Tool comes to the rescue as it allows one to easily format an USB stick, so it will work as a DOS bootdisk.
-One just have to check "using DOS system files located at" and point it to a location where the 3 critical files for a DOS boot disk Msdos.sys, Io.sys and Command.com resides.
+One just have to check “using DOS system files located at” and point it to a location where the 3 critical files for a DOS boot disk Msdos.sys, Io.sys and Command.com resides.